sunpy/sunpy/docs/guide/acquiring_data/jsoc.rst

 both are correct.

-Passing an incorrect keyword won't through an error, but the corresponding column in the astropy table will contain ``Invalid KeyLink``.
+Passing an incorrect keyword won't through an error, but the corresponding column in the table will contain ``Invalid KeyLink``.

 To get all of the keywords, you can either use the `~sunpy.net.jsoc.JSOCClient.search_metadata` method,